AwalaApp/specs/rs000-core.md

 ### Parcel Delivery Binding

-This is a protocol that establishes a _Parcel Delivery Network_ (PDN) between an endpoint and a gateway, with the primary purpose of exchanging parcels.
+This is a protocol that establishes a _Parcel Delivery Network_ (PDN) between an endpoint and a gateway, with the primary purpose of exchanging parcels bidirectionally.

-The binding MUST support the following:
+The node sending a parcel MUST NOT remove it until the peer has acknowledged its receipt.
+The acknowledgement MUST be sent after the parcel is safely stored -- Consequently, if the parcel is being saved to disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync).

-- The endpoint can send parcels to the gateway, and vice versa.
-The node delivering the parcel MUST NOT remove it until the target node has acknowledged it.
+A private endpoint MAY request a certificate from its gateway so that it can be subsequently used to issue a PDA, in which case the gateway MUST fulfill the request.

-- A private endpoint can ask its gateway to issue a certificate for the endpoint, so that it can be subsequently used to issue a PDA.
+A private endpoint MAY send a PDD to its gateway so it can be included in future CCAs.

-- A private endpoint can send a PDD to its gateway.
+When a relaying gateway delivers a parcel to its target endpoint, the endpoint SHOULD be provided with the relaying gateway's address if the gateway is able to accept parcels for the endpoint that sent the initial parcel.

 ### Cargo Relay Binding